David Ernst, M.E.

 - Murdough Center for Engineering Professionalism.

 - NWI - National Wind Institute;

 - WRC - Water Resource Center;

-Through these centers, the Department of Civil and Environmental Engineering maintains a multimillion dollar research budget.
+Through these centers, the Department of Civil, Environmental, and Construction Engineering maintains a multimillion dollar research budget.
 The quality of the research is its most important feature.
-The Texas Tech Department of Civil and Environmental Engineering has a worldwide reputation for conducting excellent state of the art research in all areas.
+The Texas Tech Department of Civil, Environmental, and Construction Engineering has a worldwide reputation for conducting excellent state of the art research in all areas.

-Even though civil and environmental engineering faculty members conduct extensive research, they remain true to their first calling, teaching.
-They strive to provide excellent instruction in all aspects of civil and environmental engineering.
+Even though Civil, Environmental, and Construction Engineering faculty members conduct extensive research, they remain true to their first calling, teaching.
+They strive to provide excellent instruction in all aspects of Civil, Environmental, and Construction Engineering.
 Faculty members maintain an open door policy for students.